ariatype/ariatype/packages/ariatype/README.md

 ## Requiring Aria Attributes

-Use `PartiallyRequiredAriaTypes` to create enofrce WAI-Attributes for a TypeScript type:
+Use `PartiallyRequiredAriaTypes` to require WAI-Attributes for a TypeScript type:

 ```ts
 import type { PartiallyRequiredAriaTypes } from "@dddstack/ariatype";